mmbman/Katagiri/jewel-mirror-awareness.md

 So very naturally, all things interconnect, interpenetrate.

-If a mother doesn’t take hold of her own position stongly, and becomes one with here children, then there is a very nice communication between them.
+If a mother doesn’t take hold of her own position strongly, and becomes one with her children, then there is a very nice communication between them.

 This is the relative within the absolute, because mother herself does not have this strong power to hold her own identity and ignore her children’s life.
 And so very naturally she moves toward children’s life.
 And equally naturally, children’s life moves toward mother’s.

-The absolute within the relative is what the Prajna Paramita States as Emptiness is Form.
+The absolute within the relative is what the *Prajna Paramita* states as Emptiness is Form.
 The absolute does not exist as an entity separate from the relative, from all things in the human world.

-When we chant the “Sandokai” we encounter the words “The branching streams flow in the darkness.”
+When we chant the *Sandokai* we encounter the words “The branching streams flow in the darkness.”
 Darkness here means the Truth; the Absolute.
 And there is the phrase “The spiritual Source shines clearly in the light.”
 “Spiritual source” means the ultimate source of existence.
 “Shines clearly in the light” refers to all things in the relative.
 When this ultimate source shines it becomes all things in the relative which you can clearly see.
 This table, human beings, trees, birds and the four seasons, all of that.
 All the branching streams are all things in the relative.
 They flow in the darkness; their lives have depth.
 Real depth.
 So the absolute does not exist alone, but is always connected with the relative.

 The third rank is the coming within the absolute.
 This refers to the great motivation that all things have to move to the depth of existence.